phpro/soap-client/docs/known-issues/ext-soap.md

 ext-soap will transform the data to the type that is determined in the `xsd:restriction` section.
 The soap client will never try to validate the input against the configured enumerations inside the WSDL.

+We've added basic support for enumerations in this package so that issues can be resolved at static analysis level.
+However, during runtime, it is not possible to validate these enumerations without creating a custom typemap.

 For example:
 ```xml
 <xsd:simpleType name="PhoneTypeEnum">